AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/uuid-reference-upgrade.md

 Plan time for a dry run of the upgrade to ensure that you find, and correct, any invalid references.

 Run the content upgrade in `dry-run` mode to identify any invalid references, by listing them in the log files.
-You can then fix those, before running the actual content upgrade.
+You can then fix these references, before running the actual content upgrade.

 ### Enforce a content freeze {#enforce-a-content-freeze}

 Execution of the content upgrade should be planned during a content freeze period.

 The duration of the content freeze depends on the volume of Content Fragments being upgraded.
-Accordingly the upgrade can range from a few minutes up to a few hours, and also depends upon the parameters used when starting the content upgrade.
+Accordingly, the upgrade can range from a few minutes up to a few hours, and also depends upon the parameters used when starting the content upgrade.

 ## Running the content upgrade {#running-the-content-upgrade}